Yem-Tech/HypertechAi-security-policies/README.md

 ## 📋 Overview

-This repository serves as a centralized documentation hub for HypertechAI's core cybersecurity governance documents.
+This repository serves as a centralized documentation hub for HypertechAi's core cybersecurity governance documents.
 It contains three foundational policies that define how the organization handles information security, user behavior, and data privacy.

 These documents are structured to reflect real-world GRC (Governance, Risk, and Compliance) practices and are suitable for reference, learning, or adaptation.